opencode-md/opencode-md/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+<h2>Open Source products and Digital Public Goods</h2>

-<h2>The OpenCode.md project is a Registry of Open Source products that meet the requirements of "[Digital Public Goods"](https://opencode.md/en/about/digital-public-goods/)" in Moldova.<h2>
+The OpenCode.md project is a Registry of Open Source products that meet the requirements of "[Digital Public Goods](https://opencode.md/en/about/digital-public-goods/)" in Moldova.
 Such an application can be modified, supplemented to fit your needs without violating the developers’ copyrights, as well as studied for vulnerabilities, used to develop other programs, etc.

 Open source usually refers to software that people can modify, share, and re-use because its design or “source code” is made publicly accessible.
 In order the software to be recognised as a digital public good, it must demonstrate use of an approved open license.